katrinemunkholm/assignments_visual/assignment1/README.md

 ## Task Overview
 The purpose of this project was to create an image search algorithm that can find similar images from a collection of over a thousand flower photographs.
-The specific tasks accomplished in this project included:
+The specific tasks accomplished in this project include:

-1. Identifying a particular image to use as the benchmark.
+1. Selecting a particular image to use as the benchmark.
 2. Using OpenCV to extract the color histogram of the benchmark image.
 3. Generating color histograms for the entire image collection in the dataset.
 4. Analyzing these histograms by applying OpenCV's `cv2.compareHist()` with the `cv2.HISTCMP_CHISQR` comparison method.
-5. Developing a secondary approach utilizing a pre-trained CNN (specifically VGG16) and K-Nearest Neighbors to extract and compare image features.
+5. Developing a secondary approach (in a new script) utilizing a pre-trained CNN (specifically VGG16) and K-Nearest Neighbors to extract and compare image features.
 6. Identifying and documenting the five most similar images to the benchmark for both the histogram and CNN-based methods.
 7. Compiling the results into a CSV file, saved in the 'out' folder, with columns indicating the Filename and Distance.